Multivariate Analysis API

 Canonical Correlation Analysis (CCA)

-CCA finds weight vectors w_x, w_y that maximize the correlation between projected blocks X w_x and Y w_y.
-Multiple pairs of canonical variates are extracted sequentially.
+CCA finds weight vectors that maximize the correlation between projected blocks X and Y.

 Constructor